Want to know how to calculate the future value with inflation in Excel? Want to calculate inflation-adjusted return from your investment?

 This is why holding cash is a bad idea in the investment world.

-Future value of Money
+Future Value of Money

 Future value of money can be thought in two ways:

 - The future purchase power of your money.
-With the inflation, the same amount of money will lose its value in the future.
+With inflation, the same amount of money will lose its value in the future.

 - Return of your money when compounded with annual percentage return.
 If you invest your money with a fixed annual return, we can calculate the future value of your money with this formula: FV = PV(1+r)^n.
-Here, FV is future value, PV is present value, r is the annual return, and n is the number of years.
+Here, FV is the future value, PV is the present value, r is the annual return, and n is the number of years.
 If you deposit a small amount of money every month, your future value can be calculated using Excel’s FV function.
 We shall discuss both methods in this tutorial.

 Nominal Interest Rate